cnsdqd-dyb/VillagerAgent/README.md

 <img src="img/benchmark.png" width="55%" />
 <img src="img/radar.png" width="43.2%" />

-### DAGENT Framework
+### VillagerAgent Framework
-Meet DAGENT, our multi-agent maestro 🎼, orchestrating a symphony of tasks with its four core components: Task Decomposer, Agent Controller, State Manager, and Base Agents.
+Meet VillagerAgent, our multi-agent maestro 🎼, orchestrating a symphony of tasks with its four core components: Task Decomposer, Agent Controller, State Manager, and Base Agents.
 It's like a conductor for AI, turning individual actions into a masterpiece of collaboration.

 <img src="img/framework.png" width="100%" />